-Dr Bhaskar Dudem is a Research Fellow (Post-Doc.) at Advanced Technology Institute (ATI), Uni.
+Dr. Bhaskar Dudem is a Research Fellow (Post-Doc.) at Advanced Technology Institute (ATI), Uni.
 Surrey.
-He received his M.Tech. and PhD degrees from the Indian Institute of Technology Kanpur, India, and Kyung Hee University (KHU), South Korea., respectively.
-He further worked at KHU as a Post-Doc for one year, also worked at K.L.
+He received his M.Tech. and Ph.D. degrees from the Indian Institute of Technology Kanpur, India, and Kyung Hee University (KHU), South Korea., respectively.
+He further worked at KHU as a Post-Doc for one year.
+Also worked at K.L.
 University, India, as a teaching faculty.
-His research has resulted in more than 30 publications in peer-reviewed journals, has an h-index of 20, with citations circa 800 (Google scholar).
+His research has resulted in more than 30 publications in peer-reviewed journals, and has an h-index of 24, with citations circa 1600 (Google Scholar).

 Areas of specialism